santoshkanumuri/rag-chatbot/Readme.md

 ## Notes
 - Ensure that the `.env` file is correctly set up before running the scripts.
-- Use `uv` for running scripts and managing dependencies.
+- Use `uv` to run scripts and manage dependencies.

 ---